aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/technical-articles/rendering-project-data-to-xaml/_index.md

 ## **Rendering to XAML**
 The following code sample demonstrates how this feature can be used in C#.NET and VB.NET:

-{{< gist "aspose-tasks" "0655812ac3db2536958f" "Examples-CSharp-Articles-RenderToXAML-RenderToXAML.cs" >}}
+{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-Articles-RenderToXAML-RenderToXAML.cs" >}}
 ### **Render XAML with Options**
-{{< gist "aspose-tasks" "0655812ac3db2536958f" "Examples-CSharp-Articles-RenderXAMLWithOptions-RenderXAMLWithOptions.cs" >}}
+{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-Articles-RenderXAMLWithOptions-RenderXAMLWithOptions.cs" >}}

 Different presentation formats can be used to render the project to XAML: PresentationFormat.GanttChart, PresentationFormat.TaskUsage, PresentationFormat.ResourceUsage and PresentationFormat.ResourceSheet.

-{{< gist "aspose-tasks" "0655812ac3db2536958f" "Examples-CSharp-Articles-RenderDifferentPresentationFormatsToXAML-RenderDifferentPresentationFormatsToXAML.cs" >}}
+{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-Articles-RenderDifferentPresentationFormatsToXAML-RenderDifferentPresentationFormatsToXAML.cs" >}}